 - What lines of reporting are there, and to whom?

-- What results should the employee actually deliver?
+- What results should the employee deliver?

-The above employment criteria will become especially important if there are several candidates vying for your position.
+The above employment criteria will become especially important if there are several candidates vying for the position.
 Having a clearly defined set of key requirements will allow you to remove a large number of candidates from the list who won’t be a perfect fit for your role.

-4. Decide on a salary band
+Choose a salary band

-You should be prepared to set a salary on the basis of the employee’s education and experience, along with the general salary benchmark within your organisation, department, location or industry.
-In any case, there is a variety of sources you can use to assist you, such as governmental agencies, salary research like the Robert Half Salary Guide and your own internet research.
+While it is not essential to include the salary in your job ad, it is often advisable.
+You should be prepared to set a salary on the basis of the employee’s education, skills and experience, along with location or industry.
+Sources that can assist you include salary research like the Robert Half Salary Guide, and your own internet research.

-5. Writing the job description
+Writing the job description

 The job description template should include elements such as:

 - Job title, the department and the person to whom the employee will report.